La valse: Description

 So begins the piece's second half.
 Every melody from the first section is re-introduced, although differently, in the second section.
 Ravel has altered each waltz theme piece with unexpected modulations and instrumentation (for example, where flutes would normally play, they are replaced by trumpets).
-As the Waltz begins to whirl and whirl unstoppably, Ravel intends us to see what is truly happening in this waltz rather symbolically.

 Once more, Ravel breaks the momentum.
 A macabre sequence begins, gradually building into a disconcerting repetition.
-The orchestra reaches a danse macabre coda, and the work ends with the final measure as the only one in the score not in waltz-time.
+The orchestra reaches a danse macabre coda, and the work ends with an emphatic figure in duple subdivision that is a distinct departure from the waltz rhythm.

 The work is scored for 3 flutes (3rd doubling piccolo), 3 oboes (3rd doubling English horn), 2 clarinets in A, bass clarinet in A, 2 bassoons, contrabassoon, 4 horns in F, 3 trumpets in C, 3 trombones, tuba, timpani, bass drum, snare drum, cymbals, triangle, tambourine, tam-tam, crotales, glockenspiel, castanets, 2 harps and strings.

 Transcriptions

-Apart from the two-piano arrangement, which was first publicly performed by Ravel and Alfredo Casella, Ravel also transcribed this work for one piano.
+Ravel's two-piano arrangement was first publicly performed by Ravel and Alfredo Casella.
+Ravel also transcribed La valse for one piano.
 The solo piano transcription is infrequently performed due to its difficulty.
 Lucien Garban produced a transcription for piano four hands in 1920.
-He had previously transcribed Ravel's Le tombeau de Couperin in 1919, in a similar fashion.
-The pianist Glenn Gould, who rarely played Ravel's music, made his own arrangement of it in 1975.
-In 2008 Andrey Kasparov produced an improved treatment of La valse for piano four hands, with Ravel's original scoring distributed more effectively between the performers.
+He had transcribed Ravel's Le tombeau de Couperin in 1919 in similar fashion.
+Glenn Gould, who rarely played Ravel's music, made his own arrangement of it in 1975.
+In 2008 Andrey Kasparov produced a treatment of La valse for piano four hands with Ravel's original scoring more effectively distributed between the performers.
 Sean Chen recorded his own arrangement on the Steinway & Sons label in 2014.

-In 2005 it was transcribed for Symphonic Wind Ensemble by Don Patterson, for the United States Marine Band, and was recorded on the album Symphonic Dances, conducted by Michael J. Colburn.
+In 2005, Don Patterson transcribed La valse for symphonic wind ensemble for the United States Marine Band.
+The arrangement is recorded on the album Symphonic Dances, conducted by Michael J. Colburn.

-Celebrating the 100th birthday of La Valse in 2020 (its première in Paris took place in 1920), Belgian composer Tim Mulleman wrote a transcription for Philippe Graffin and Friends for string nonet (4 vn, 2 va, 2 vc, 1 cb).
+In 2020, in honor of the 100th anniversary of La valses première, Belgian composer Tim Mulleman transcribed it for string nonet (4 vn, 2 va, 2 vc, 1 cb) for Philippe Graffin and Friends.
 A filmed performance was made possible by Lars Konings.

-Linos Piano Trio included a transcription of the piece for piano trio on their 2021 album Stolen Music.
+The Linos Piano Trio included a transcription of La valse for piano trio on its 2021 album Stolen Music.

-Ballet

-Ida Rubinstein's company first performed La Valse in 1929, choreographed by Bronislava Nijinska.
-Much revived, e.g., by New York City Ballet, whose co-founder and founding choreographer George Balanchine made a ballet to La Valse in 1951.

-Frederick Ashton also created a La valse ballet in 1958 for The Royal Ballet.
-At the premiere Francis Poulenc complimented Ashton on what he thought was the first successful interpretation of Ravel's intentions for the music.
+In 2025, to commemorate the 150th anniversary of Ravel's birth, flutist and composer Nikka Gershman premiered her transcription of La valse, heard on flute for the first time, at Lincoln Center's Paul Hall.